yorkbill/get-support/servicessupport.md

 {:external: target="_blank" .external}

-# Support options for your offering type
+# Support options for your product type
 {: #support-different-services}

 You can use the Support Center to access your available support options.
 The support option that you receive is different based on the type of service you have.